 NOTE: ONCE YOU HAVE PAID IN FULL, YOU CANNOT CHANGE YOUR OPTION TO A SCHOOL ELECTION.

 You may elect defensive driving school on any non-mandatory case that has points assessed.
-These are typically your moving violations such as, speeding, running a red light, fail to maintain a single lane, child restraint.
+These are typically your moving violations, such as, speeding, running a red light, failing to maintain a single lane, and child restraint.

-If you elect the defensive driving school option, no judication is withheld, you must pay the discounted amount of the citation and DHSMV will not assess points against your driving record.
+If you elect the defensive driving school option, adjudication is withheld, you must pay the discounted amount of the citation, and DHSMV will not assess points against your driving record.

-You are eligible to elect the defensive driving school once every 12 months and five times in your lifetime.
+You are eligible to elect the defensive driving school once every 12 months and eight times in your lifetime.

-To elect this option, you must fill out the Traffic School Affidavit Form and pay the fine amount within 30 calendar days of the date the officer issued the citation.
-The forms are available from the officer at the time they issue the citation, or from the Clerk’s office.
+To elect this option, you can affirm online at or fill out the Traffic School Affidavit Form, which is available at www.monroe-clerk.com, and pay the fine amount within thirty (30) calendar days of the date the officer issued the citation.
+The forms are available from the Clerk’s office or online in English or Spanish.

-Once you have completed the school, you must return the school completion certificate to the Clerk’s office within 90 days from the date you paid the school election fine.
+Once you have completed the school, you must return the school completion certificate to the Clerk’s office within ninety (90) days from the date you paid the school election fine.

 NOTE: ONCE YOU ELECT SCHOOL, YOU CANNOT CHANGE YOUR ELECTION.

 You can enter a written plea of not guilty and request a court hearing.
-The Clerk’s office must receive your request in writing within 30 calendar days of the date the officer issued the citation.
+The Clerk’s office must receive your request in writing within thirty (30) calendar days of the date the officer issued the citation.

-If you appear in court, you waive your right to paying the civil penalty amount.
+If you appear in court, you will waive your right to pay the civil penalty amount.
 The Judge can fine you up to $1,000.00 in some cases.
 The Judge can also order you to attend driver improvement school and/or pay a penalty.
-If you fail to attend a requested hearing, it will result in a driver’s license suspension.
+If you fail to attend the requested hearing, it will result in a driver’s license suspension.

 If you fail to appear for your court hearing, the Judge can hear your case without you being present.
 The Clerk’s office will notify you of the Judge’s decision.

-IN ORDER TO ELECT THIS OPTION, YOU MUST ALSO COMPLETE THE “AFFIDAVIT / PLEA” FORM (PROOF OF VALID DRIVER’S LICENSE, REGISTRATION OR INSURANCE).
+IN ORDER TO ELECT THIS OPTION, YOU MUST ALSO COMPLETE THE “PROOF OF COMPLIANCE” form.
 This form is available on our website under “Forms”.
-Sign, notarize and return the form with your dismissal fee and copy of citation.

 The following charges require a mandatory court hearing: